 Other Cards To Consider / Cards To Avoid

-Brands like Hoodman Steel, ProGrade, Fujifilm, Panasonic are just white labeled cards.
+Brands like Hoodman Steel, ProGrade, Fujifilm, and Panasonic are just white labeled cards.
 Meaning, they buy their cards factory direct from someone like Transcend or Delkin, then rebrand them.
 You’ll be better off buying one of the four cards recommended above.

 Finding The Best SD Memory Cards Olympus EM1 II